finalcut/finalcut.github.io/_posts/2025-09-14-auto-share-a-new-blog-post-to-bluesky.md

  -[ ] AI not generating post text
- -[ ] bluesky post step not returning the url to bsky -[ ] getting the github action to update the post and commit it back to git with the post url -[ ] links are not valid; are using the title property not the actual link -[x] link is using extra slash
+ -[ ] bluesky post step not returning the url to bsky -[ ] getting the github action to update the post and commit it back to git with the post url -[x] links are not valid; are using the title property not the actual link -[ ] links don't encode spaces etc.
+ -[x] link is using extra slash